snowformatics/siFi21-/README.md

 Attribution-NonCommercial-ShareAlike 2.0 Generic (CC BY-NC-SA 2.0) License

-### We have received many requests to save the siRNA sequences, and we understand the importance of this feature:
+# We have received many requests to save the siRNA sequences, and we understand the importance of this feature
 Unfortunately, this function has not been implemented, and si-Fi is currently not updated due to the need for a complete rewrite to meet current Python standards and library versions.

 However, there is a workaround, though it requires a bit of effort.
 You will need to locate the system's temporary directory, which on Windows is typically: